kyle-w-brown/tket/tket/src/WeightSubgrMono/README.txt

 NOTABLE CHANGES FROM PREVIOUS VERSIONS:

+Version 0.31 -> 0.4:
+- The InitPlacement code has been added.
+This is like an initial proof-of-concept showing how to use a WSM formulation to get reasonable initial qubit placements in a real scenario.
+Preliminary results are very encouraging but far more testing and experimentation should be done.

 Version 0.3 -> 0.31:
 - Refactor: internally relabels vertices if necessary (and converts them back again at the end - no visible difference for the user), to make them lie in {0,1,2,...,N}.
 This allows std::vector instead of std::map in some places.
 This simple change increases speed by >10% !